vue-pdf-viewer/starter-vpv-quasar/README.md

 Once the example project is running, you can explore the source code to see how the VPV component is integrated.
 Here is a brief overview:

-1. **Import the component**: Import the desired VPV component into your Vue
+1. **Import the component**: Import the desired VPV component into your Vue file

 ```html
 <script setup lang="ts">